AlexxIT/go2rtc/README.md

 ### Module: Streams

 **go2rtc** support different stream source types.
-You can config only one link as stream source or multiple.
+You can config one or multiple link as stream source.

 Available source types: